JVerhe/heatTopology/readme.md

 ## Running the main.cpp

-- A config file inside the folder `/build/config/` has to be present.
+- A config file inside the folder `/build/config` has to be present.
 It should look like this.

 ```
 Number of Discretization points in one dimension (int)
 Metal fraction penalty exponent (double)
 Filtering technique (0 = no filtering, 1 = sensitivity filtering, 2 = density filtering)
+Call the Python visualization script?
+(0 = false, 1 = true)
 ```

 For example a `config.txt` could look like this:

 ```
-20
+points 20
-2
+penalty 2
-2
+filtering 2
+visualize 1
 ```

-The main file can be executed by running `./main config`
+The main file can then be executed by running `./main config`

 ## Plotting the Results